igwgames/nes-puzzle-maker-rom/README.md

 Rename `ca65.cfg` to something else, then rename `ca65-compressed.cfg` to `ca65.cfg`.
 Now you can run `create-nes-game` again and it should build the 64kb version.
 Have fun!

+Note: If you haven't replaced `patchable_data.asm` with one downloaded from the site, you will get errors about something called `SMALL_ROM` not being defined.
+I suggest downloading a version from the site, however you can also run it as-is using the command directly under `build-compressed:` in the [makefile](https://github.com/cppchriscpp/nes-puzzle-maker-rom/blob/main/makefile#L14).

 ## License and copyright

 The tool is copyrighted to Christopher Parker, as of 2022.
 The rom sources are available under an MIT license, however